Dynatrace/openkit-java/docs/example.md

 rootAction.reportEvent(eventName);
 ```

-## Report key-value pairs
+## Report Key-value pairs

-Key-value pairs can also be reported via an `Action` or a `RootAction` as shown in the example below.
+Key-value pairs can also be reported via an `Action` as shown in the example below.
 Overloaded methods exist for the following value types:
 * int
 * double